greenmanspirit/journal.txt/README.md

 * edit - Edit an entry for the given date in format MM/DD/YY

 ###Additional Details
-* The journal script needs to be run in the same directory as journal.rb and the journal.txt file
+* journal.txt file will live wherever you run the journal script
 * The only date format recognized is MM/DD/YY

 Installation
 ------------
 Cloning the repo is all that you need to do in it's current state.
+Please keep all files together.

 journal.txt File Format
 -----------------------